When it comes to your money, there are an awful lot of numbers floating around.

 From your savings account statement to your investing portfolio, every number tells you something ... but some are more revealing than others.

 Three numbers in particular give an indication of your overall financial health: Your retirement savings, your debt and your emergency fund.

-"These three numbers are your basic financial security," explains Stephany Kirkpatrick, director of financial planning and a Certified Financial Planner™ with LearnVest Planning Services.
+"These three numbers are your basic financial security," explains Stephany Kirkpatrick, CFP®, vice president of operations and financial advice at LearnVest Planning Services.
 By getting a handle on these figures, she says, "you'll begin to develop the foundation to help build your future."